The people of St. Matthew’s Episcopal Church welcome you! We hope you will visit us soon.

 How can I find out about volunteer opportunities?

 Check our website.
 You’ll find many opportunities to get involved.
+You can also reach out to The Rev. Benjamin Hart for additional opportunities to volunteer.

 How should I address the clergy?